 With close to 3 megawatts of solar, a CleanCo electricity supply agreement for its largest 76 facilities, methane flaring at the decommissioned Portsmith Landfill, and the ongoing electrification of the vehicle fleet, we continue to reduce emissions and prepare for change.

-Looking forward, our mitigation and adaptation actions continue to be guided by our:
+Our mitigation and adaptation actions are guided by our:

 The climate change impacts on the Far North Queensland region include higher temperatures, rising sea level, hotter and more frequent hot days, more frequent sea level extremes, more intense downpours of rain, warmer and more acidic seas, and less frequent but more intense tropical cyclones.